Lirioth/Fullstack2026/Week1Python/Day2ListsIteratingandFormattingData/DailyChallenge/List&Strings/README.md

-# Exercises XP — Sequence / List / Set / Tuple
+ Sequence / List / Set / Tuple

 A single Python script with small tasks about **sets, tuples, lists, loops, and input**.